The 3 Types of Countryside Travel in Japan (And Which One Fits You)

 7) Where should first-time visitors go in the Japanese countryside?

 For most first-time visitors, Level 1 countryside destinations are the easiest starting point.
-These are scenic day trips near major cities like Tokyo, Kyoto, or Osaka, with frequent trains, clear signage, and simple logistics.
-These give you rural scenery without complicated logistics.
-However, if you’re staying in Japan for 10 days or more, a Level 2 rural base town can also be a great option.
-These small regional towns are reachable by public transit and offer a deeper countryside experience — just plan for at least one overnight stay.
-Level 3 destinations — remote mountain villages and hidden onsen — are possible for first-timers, but they require more flexibility, longer travel time, and often a rental car.
+These are scenic day trips near major cities, with frequent trains and less complicated logistics.
+If you’re staying in Japan for 10 days or more, a Level 2 rural base town is also reachable by public transit — just plan for at least one overnight stay.
+Level 3 destinations are possible for first-timers, but they require longer travel time and often a rental car.
 Travelers who feel confident navigating rural transport can absolutely consider them.

 8) Is it easy to find food and restaurants in rural Japan?